carlasleiman/git_lab_exercises/Exercise3/Exercise3_answers.md

 - Soft: moves HEAD but keeps staged changes.
 - Mixed: moves HEAD and unstages changes (default).
 - Hard: resets HEAD, staging area, and working directory to the anchor commit.

+**Files included in this folder:**
+- file3.py — created and committed as part of the Undoing Changes exercise.
+- file5.py — created for the stretch task and used in reset/checkout examples.